 The inaugural Thai GP drew the most spectators during the 2018 season, with 220,000 fans over 3 days.
 It was voted The Best GP of 2018 by the MotoGP Paddock.
 Buriram has a contract to host MotoGP until 2020.
 Marc Marquez made history as the inaugural Thai GP winner, while Honda is currently the most successful manufacturer at the circuit.

-The closest city to Chang International Circuit is Buriram, which has a good selection of accommodation to suit all budgets.
-Early booking is essential for the Thailand MotoGP in October.
+The closest city to Chang International Circuit is Buriram, which has a limited selection of accommodation to suit all budgets.
+Early booking is essential for the Thailand MotoGP.

 We don’t currently have any information about track days at Chang International Circuit.